noisiver/mod-premium-accounts/.github/README.md

 # Warning
 If you've used the module and want to add more items, **do not** add new item ids anywhere but at the end of the list.
 The way the module works is it loads the list of items and assigns them a bitmask which is used to determine what rewards a player has access to.
 Adding item ids anywhere but the end of the config option will mess with those bitmasks and change the items the player has earned and received.

+**It's not recommended to use any item that is linked to a specific race, class or team.**

 The module is still in development and shouldn't be used for production yet.